The Ethiopian Lupins for Food and Feed project aims to develop sweet (low alkaloid) white lupins for Ethiopia.

-The GCRF Underutilised Plants of Tropical Africa Hub project will aim to harness plant diversity in sub-Saharan Africa to halt biodiversity loss and drive development.
+The GCRF Underutilised Plants of Tropical Africa Hub project will aim to turn plant diversity in Sub-Saharan Africa into an economic resource for community livelihoods.

 The goal of (TIPAs): Cameroon is to identify and promote the long-term conservation and sustainable management of Cameroon’s most important sites for plant diversity.